What Herbs Are Used for Medicinal Purposes at Home?

 The art and science of using herbs to promote better health have been around for centuries.
 Before modern medicine, herbs and other plants were used to treat hundreds of illnesses and symptoms.
 In many parts of the world, herbal medicine is still the primary source of treatment for most people.

 Herbal medicines are created from live or dried forms of plants, including seeds, roots, flowers, and whole plants.
-Herbal medicine focuses on using the herbs properties to stimulate the body’s innate ability to heal itself.
-Herbal treatments often have few or no side effects.
+It focuses on using the herbs properties to stimulate the body’s innate ability to heal itself.
+Natural treatments with herbs often have few or no side effects.

 Herbs and plants contain compounds and chemicals that can be used to treat a variety of acute and chronic conditions, illnesses, and diseases.
 Consider skipping the drug counter next time you are under the weather and instead reach for natural, herbal treatments.